GUIDE 2024

 Certifications demonstrate proficiency in specific professional skills and also allow you to stand out from the competition.

-If an employer lists a particular certification under the requirements for employees, you may not be considered for employment unless you have the certification.
-Therefore be sure to refer to the job description to find out if any certifications are necessary.
+If an employer lists a particular certification under the requirements for employees, they might not consider you for employment unless you have the certification.
+Therefore, be sure to refer to the job description to find out if any certifications are necessary.

 Some top-notch certifications are only awarded to individuals with a certain amount of professional experience.
 Listing your certifications is one way to demonstrate your experience.